Registration is required for each volunteer.

 Please read our electronic Liability Waiver here.
 You will be asked to check a box acknowledging you read waiver during registration.

 Due to trail conditions at this site, this project is best suited for volunteers age 16 and older.

-We provide all necessary tools and gloves but you are welcome to bring your own.
+We provide all necessary tools and gloves, however, you are also welcome to bring your own gloves.

 What to Wear:

 What to expect at a Friends work party: Expect a supportive and welcoming space where stewardship staff will lead you through a project training, plant identification tips and tricks and a fun impactful project!
 Work parties provide the opportunity to explore Gorge trails, learn about ecology, build community, and become more familiar with plant and wildlife conservation efforts in the Gorge!

 Look for a confirmation email with details and directions 3-5 days before the event.

 Questions?
 Please contact Sarah Skelly at firstname.lastname@example.org or 503-501-6351.